sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 Congratulations, you have executed your first `R` script! 😊👍

 You can then edit the script by adding (for instance) the new lines of code shown below, saving the file, and executing the script's new version.
+RStudio also allows to select one or more lines and click *Run* to execute only the selected lines or the line where the cursor currently is.

 ```r